petervandenabeele/dbd/README.md

 # Dbd: A data store that (almost) never forgets

-This is facts based data store, inspired by [RDF] concepts, but adding a log based structure and fine-grained provenance.
+This is facts based data store, inspired by [RDF] concepts, but adding a log based structure and fine-grained context (with provenance) for each fact.
+I am building a simple demo application in [DbdDemo].

 * [Why?][Rationale]
 * <https://github.com/petervandenabeele/dbd>